bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 - Choose Postgres if your application has complex business logic and requires complex queries.
 - Choose MongoDB if your application has a simple data model and handles web scale data.

-Yet, majority application use cases fall between them and both databases are very capable:
+Yet, the majority of application use cases fall between them and both databases are very capable:

 - MongoDB as a document database, naturally provides 1st class JSON support.
 While Postgres also has the best JSON support among all open source relational databases.